-Both the elsif and else parts of the above are optional, and of course you can have more than one elsif. elsif is also spelt differently to other languages' equivalents - C programmers should take especial note to not use else if.
+Both the elsif and else parts of the above are optional, and of course you can have more than one elsif. elsif is also spelled differently from other language equivalents - C programmers should take especial note to not use else if.